vitalab/vitalab.github.io/article/_posts/2022-04-14-MultiModalVersatileNetworks.md

 # Remarks
-- The authors insist that they do not learn construct the shared space between audio-text explicitly, but rather learn it with the video as intermediary.
+- The authors insist that they do not learn construct the audio-text shared space explicitly, but rather learn it with the video as intermediary.
 However, they have two different audio tracks: the narration and the video audio itself.
 So it seems to me that they could learn explicitly to associate audio and text if they used the video audio.
 Or are both the video audio and the narration merged into a single audio track?

 # References